modbas/mad76/doc/teachmad76io/teachmad76io.md

 -   SPI is a widely-used synchronous serial communication protocol

--   SPI is used to control peripheral integrated circuits (ICs) like MCP42010 dor for communication between CPUs and microcontrollers
+-   SPI is used to control peripheral integrated circuits (ICs) like MCP42010 or for communication between CPUs and microcontrollers

 -   SPI is a synchronous serial communication protocol